ExtraOrdinaryLab/OllamaPrompter/README.md

 from ollama_prompter import Ollama, Prompter, Pipeline

 # Define text input and pre-defined labels
-text = "Wall Street's dwindling and of ultra-cynics, are seeing green again." labels = ['World', 'Sports', 'Business', 'Sci/Tech']
+text = "Cikamatana reaches the end of long road to the Olympics." labels = ['World', 'Sports', 'Business', 'Sci/Tech']

 # Define model, prompter and pipeline